svaksha/pythonidae/Utilities.md

 # UTILS
 General tools & useful utilities.
++ [autograde](https://github.com/asutton/autograde) :: A set of tools that help automate the more mechanical aspects of grading.
 + [pandocfilters](https://github.com/jgm/pandocfilters) :: A python module for writing pandoc filters, with a collection of examples.
 + [podoc](https://github.com/podoc/podoc) :: A minimalistic pure Python pandoc clone, i.e. a markup document conversion library.
 Currently, it supports Markdown, Jupyter notebook, OpenDocument, O'Reilly Atlas, Python + comments.
 Support for ReST, LaTeX, HTML, AsciiDoc is planned.